quixio/quix-cli/docs/yaml-reference/app-descriptor.md

 - **Consistent Naming:** Ensure that variable names are clear and descriptive to avoid confusion during deployment.

-- **Security:** Store sensitive values as a `ProjectVariable` with `secret: true` so they are encrypted and masked, rather than as plain text.
+- **Security:** Store sensitive values as a `Secret`, or as a `ProjectVariable` with `secret: true`, so the descriptor holds only a key and never the value. `HiddenText` only masks the value in the UI — it is not a managed secret.

 - **Documentation:** Keep the `description` field updated to accurately reflect the purpose and usage of each variable.